 The Department also offers a Post-Baccalaureate Certificate in the Nonprofit Sector either separately or as part of the M.A. program.
 It consists of 4 courses, including 2 courses that analyze non-profit organizations, 1 course in methods or statistics, and 1 course in a substantive area relevant to non-profit organizations.
 These courses also count toward the M.A. degree, which permits M.A. students to complete the certificate without taking additional courses.

 Students may be admitted to the M.A. program with any undergraduate major and an undergraduate GPA of 3.0.
 A writing sample is required as part of the application materials.
 The sample should come from coursework in sociology or a related discipline.
 Applicants can submit any course paper, thesis or capstone project that best represents their skills in research and writing.
 The GRE is not required for admission.
-The spring admission deadline is November 15 (October 15 for best consideration) and the fall admission deadline is June 1 (April 1 for best consideration).
+The fall admission deadline is April 15 (March 15 for best consideration) and November 15 for Spring.
 All application materials must be received by the respective deadline, including the formal application, goal statement, two letters of reference, official transcript, resume, writing sample, and employment background.

 Accelerated B.A./M.A.
 Program

 The UMBC Department of Sociology, Anthropology, and Health Administration and Policy offers an accelerated combined B.A./M.A. degree program for undergraduate UMBC students in all majors.
 Students can take up to nine credits of sociology graduate courses during their senior year that count both for the B.A. and M.A. degrees.
 For example, a senior who has completed one graduate course in each semester of the senior year (6 credits total) and graduates with the B.A. needs to complete an additional 24 credits upon entering the graduate program.